mxiuwang/git-practice/README.md

 <!-- (This is the link to edit the diagram: https://app.mural.co/invitation/mural/intuitqboteam/1589302194189?sender=michellewang8970&key=961f09bb-98be-471c-90e8-6d71e6a1dab1) -->
 * origin: refers to the remote at [https://github.intuit.com/Albertasaurus/git-practice](https://github.intuit.com/Albertasaurus/git-practice)
 * my-fork: refers to the remote at `https://github.intuit.com/<your-name>/git-practice`

-# Additional Notes
-* Any changes made directly in Github are to simulate changes made by another Intuit engineer.
-Normally, you do not do this.